How to Groom Your Poodle at Home

 Grooming your poodle at home can save you money and increase the bond between you and your pet.
 When you take your poodle to a groomer, no matter how reputable, you really do not know how your pet is treated.
-Groomers may be kind and love your pet, but they have deadlines and quotas, and just don't have the time to teach your poodle with the kindness you would desire.
-Grooming your pet at home insures that he is groomed well and with the attitude that you would want for him.
+Groomers may be kind and love your pet, but they have deadlines and quotas, and just don't have the time to attend to your poodle with the kindness you would desire.
+Grooming your pet at home ensures that he is groomed well and with the attitude that you would want for him.

 Hold your poodle's front feet in one hand and lift him to stand on his hind legs.
-Trim the hair from his belly, from his belly button back.
+Trim the hair from his belly button back.
 Trim the hair from the insides of his hind legs, to about a third of the way down.
 Hold the poodle's tail by the end and trim from the base of his tail to about and inch and a half from the end.
 Trim the hair under his tail and from his bottom.

 Bathe your poodle.
 Depending on the size of your poodle, either the bathtub or the kitchen sink may work best.
 Towel dry.
 Place your dog on the grooming surface, then dry him with a hairdryer.
 As you use the hairdryer, use the pin brush to brush the hair against the growth pattern, fluffing his hair.
 Be sure to not dry in one place for too long as the dryer can burn your poodle's skin.
 It is best to keep the dryer moving as when drying a human's hair.